zenecture/neuroflow/README.md

 val file = "/path/to/net.nf"
 implicit val weightProvider = IO.File.readDouble(file)
 val net = Network(layers)
-// ... do work.
+// training ...
 IO.File.write(net.weights, file)
 ```

 Here, `IO.File.read` will yield an implicit `WeightProvider` from file to construct a net.
-After work is done, the weights will be saved back with `IO.File.write`.
+After training is done, the weights can be saved back with `IO.File.write`.
 If the desired target is a database,
-you could use `IO.Json.write` instead and save it as a raw JSON string.
+you could use `IO.Json.write` to retrieve a raw JSON string and then fire a SQL query with it.